Learning To Be A Leader

 Many Indigenous leadership traditions (while diverse and specific to each Nation) share some common threads:

-Honouring these approaches requires more than borrowing ideas.
+Honouring these approaches requires more than borrowing ideas or language.
 It means shifting underlying power structures, centring Indigenous voices, and acknowledging both historical and ongoing colonial harm.

-Leadership is rarely learned in one place.
+Leadership is rarely learned in one place, or all at once.
 It’s stitched together by the people who influenced us, the mistakes we made, the successes we celebrated, and the communities we belong to.

 How did you learn to lead?
 And how are you continuing to grow?